LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

      diagram: example yaml file.
 Neither the *scalars* nor *images* fields contain metadata entries.
 Additionally, none of the leaf nodes contain pack fields.
-Lower diagram: the functional yaml file, after it is massaged during lbann execution.
+Lower diagram: the functional yaml file, after it is massaged during LBANN execution.
 Note that the *pack* entry for *field\_C* is not overridden.